-If staff (including governors, supply staff, agency staff and volunteers) believe that a child is in immediate danger or at risk of harm, they should make an immediate referral to children's social care and/or the police.
-Anyone can make a referral.
-Any such referral must be made immediately and in any event within 24 hours (one working day) of staff being aware of the risk.
+If staff (including advisory Committee, supply staff, agency staff and volunteers) believe that a child is in immediate danger or at risk of harm, they should make an immediate report to children's social care and/or the police.
+Anyone can make a report.
+Any such report must be made immediately and in any event within 24 hours (one working day) of staff being aware of the risk.

 Parental consent is not needed for referrals to statutory agencies such as the police and children's social care.
-If anyone other than the DSL makes a referral, they should inform the DSL as soon as possible that a referral has been made.
-The local authority social worker should acknowledge receipt to the referrer within 24 hours and make a decision about the next steps and type of response required.
-Staff should challenge any inaction and follow this up with the DSL and children's social care as appropriate.
+If anyone other than the DSP makes a report, they should inform the DSP as soon as possible that a report has been made.
+The local authority social worker should acknowledge receipt to the reporter within 24 hours and make a decision about the next steps and type of response required.
+Staff should challenge any inaction and follow this up with the DSP and children's social care as appropriate.
 All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.